Top 21 Sights in the Walled City of Famagusta – Northern Cyprus

 Famagusta, also known as Gazimağusa, is a walled city in the Turkish Republic of Northern Cyprus.
 I travelled there in a dolmus from Nicosia.

-Nomadic Backpacker at the walled city of Famagusta
+Nomadic Backpacker Walled City of Famagusta

 The Walled City of Famagusta is simply awesome.
 If you are on holiday in North Cyprus, it would be a complete shame if you didn’t come here for a couple of nights.
 I stayed at the superb Betul Guest House, which made a welcome change from staying in dormitories.